snwh/faba-icon-theme/README.md

 If you find any bugs or issues with Faba or if you have a question, you can visit Faba's issue tracker on [GitHub](https://github.com/moka-project/faba-icon-theme/issues).

-If you're feeling awesome, you may suggest or [request](http://snwh.org/moka/requests) icons I've missed or make a [donation](http://www.snwh.org/moka/donate/ "Donate") to the project to fuel its development. :smile:

 ###Installing Moka

 You can build and install the theme from source or run the included install script.